 The survey team interviewed the Hospice Social Worker who stated that the resident’s “representative revealed to her she was dissatisfied with the end-of-life care the facility was providing [the resident].”
 The Social Worker said that “his representative revealed the facility was lacking in the type and amount of support she and [the resident] needed for his end-of-life care.”

 The Hospice Office Manager was interviewed and stated that “they had a long-standing hospice contract with the facility.
 She said there had been countless referrals from nearby hospitals (per family requests) for residents, who were to be admitted to the facility, to receive hospice services upon hospital discharge.”

 The Hospice Office Manager said “none of the facility’s residents admitted from these hospitals had been referred to receive hospice services by the facility.
 She said the family representative of [the resident] had requested hospice services and the facility did not contact hospice on behalf of the resident and the family to initiate hospice care.”

 Do you suspect that your loved one was neglected or abused while living at Devonshire Acres Nursing Center?
 If so, contact the Colorado nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Logan County victims of mistreatment living in long-term facilities including nursing homes in Sterling.
+Our network of attorneys fights aggressively on behalf of Logan County victims of mistreatment living in long-term facilities including nursing homes in Sterling.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.